-What will I learn?
+What will students learn?

-This is a new GCSE course which focuses on:
+This course focuses on:

-A wide range of practical skills including knife skills, sauce making, setting a mixture, raising agents, looking into different types of dough, preparation techniques with meat, fish and vegetables and cooking methods such as using the grill and oven.
+- A wide range of practical skills including knife skills, sauce making, setting a mixture, raising agents, looking into different types of dough, preparation techniques with meat, fish and vegetables and cooking methods such as using the grill and oven.

-Investigating the properties of food commodities such as flour, milk, eggs & cheese.
+- Investigating the properties of food commodities such as flour, milk, eggs & cheese.

-The relationship between diet and health.
+- The relationship between diet and health.

-Nutritional and dietary needs of different groups of people.
+- Nutritional and dietary needs of different groups of people.

-Energy balance and the relationship between food intake and physical activity.
+- Energy balance and the relationship between food intake and physical activity.

-The analysis of the micro and macronutrients.
+- The analysis of the micro and macronutrients.

-Looking into and understanding food provenance.
+- Looking into and understanding food provenance.

-The food processing and production systems.
+- The food processing and production systems.

-Factors affecting food choice.
+- Factors affecting food choice.

-Investigating food science.
+- Investigating food science.

-How will I be assessed?
+How will students be assessed?

-The course is divided into three units, one of which will be assessed through a written external examination and two that will be assessed through non exam assessment (NEA).
+The course is divided into three units, one of which will be assessed through a written external examination and two that will be assessed through non-exam assessment (NEA).

 Written exam at the end of Year 11 worth 50%

-Non Exam Assessment 1
+- Non-exam Assessment 1

 Food commodity investigation – 15% and completed at the start of Year 11

-Non Exam Assessment 2
+- Non-exam Assessment 2

 This subject can lead on to careers in the food industry, including product development, marketing, dietician, sports nutritionist, teaching, journalism and food writing.